$1,200/month on $140,000 - borderline. Here is what tips it either way

 Is a $1,200 car payment too high on a $140,000 salary?

-At $140,000, a $1,200 payment represents 14.7% of your take-home -- inside the 15% rule.
+At $140,000, a $1,200 payment is 14.7% of take-home — inside the 15% rule.
+The ceiling is $1,225/month.
+You have $25/month of room.

 What is the maximum car payment for a $140,000 salary?

-What would $1,200/month invested instead be worth in 5 years?
+What would $1,200/month invested instead be worth?

-At the S&P 500's 50-year average of 10.5% annual return, $1,200/month for 5 years = $94,163.
+At the S&P 500's 50-year historical average of 10.5% annual return, $1,200/month for 5 years grows to $94,163.
 Over 10 years: $252,978.
+This is the opportunity cost of the car payment — the wealth it cannot build while locked in a loan.
 Illustrative.
 Not financial advice.

 How do I lower my car payment on a $140,000 salary?